RaspberryPiFoundation/sense-hat-curriculum/en-GB/rainbow/index.md

 Can you display a sun image when the temperature is above 20 and the humidity is below 80%.

-Tip: Use `elif` to check for other conditions
+Tip: Use `elif` to check for other conditions.

 Tip: You can create a simple sun by setting all the pixels to yellow with `clear()`.
 Or you can try creating a pixel image like you did with the rainbow.